Learn

 One of the biggest concerns, though, is cost.
 College isn’t cheap, and some of the top programs come with a hefty price tag.
 Luckily, many of the best engineering schools offer solid financial aid options, helping students manage tuition, room and board, supplies, and other costs.
 It’s worth noting that elite private schools, like MIT and Stanford, typically focus on need-based aid.
 So if you don’t qualify for financial need but still want to save some money, you’ll want to look at schools that offer merit-based scholarships.

 When you’re evaluating these programs, think long-term.
 These top schools often lead to high-paying jobs and great career opportunities, making the investment worthwhile in the long run.
+Also, top engineering schools often provide ABET-accredited programs, paving the way for licensure in fields requiring it.

 Top Engineering Schools by Academics